Director

 About

-Charles (Charlie) Blaich joined the Center of Inquiry in 2002.
-In his role, Charlie — along with Kathy and Kelly — is responsible for making the Center of Inquiry’s mission come true: to strengthen liberal arts education for all students, regardless of who they are or what privileges they have.
+Charles (Charlie) Blaich became the Director of HEDS in 2012.
+In his role, Charlie — along with Kathy and Kellyis responsible for making HEDS mission come true: to advance liberal arts education, inclusive excellence, and student success.

 Charlie’s career has always revolved around education and research.
-He began teaching in 1981 while he was in graduate school and continued to teach at the college level, at least part time, until 2007.
+He began teaching in 1981 while he was in graduate school and continued to teach at the college level, at least part-time, until 2007.
 Charlie has taught at a large research university, a regional state university, a community college, and a liberal arts college.
-He taught in the Psychology Department at Wabash College from 1991 to 2002, when the Center of Inquiry began.
+He taught in the Psychology Department at Wabash College from 1991 to 2002.